isocpp/CppCoreGuidelines/CppCoreGuidelines.md

 ##### Note

-Sometimes, a lambda can be used as an initializer to avoid an uninitialized variable.
+Sometimes, a lambda can be used as an initializer to avoid an uninitialized variable:

     error_code ec;
     Value v = [&] {